tus/tus-resumable-upload-protocol/protocol.md

 The `Offset` value MUST be equal to the current offset of the resource.
 In order to achieve parallel upload the [Concatenation](#concatenation) extension MAY be used.
-If the offsets do not match the server MUST return the `409 Conflict` status code without modifying the upload resource.
+If the offsets do not match the server MUST respond with the `409 Conflict` status code without modifying the upload resource.

 Clients SHOULD send all remaining bytes of a resource in a single `PATCH`